 The University of Tennessee named Dave Hart vice chancellor and director of athletics on Sept.
 5, 2011.
-Hart has held leadership roles in athletics administration at East Carolina University, Florida State University and the University of Alabama.
+Hart had previously held leadership roles in athletics administration at East Carolina University, Florida State University and the University of Alabama.

-Among the many challenges and goals being addressed in the first two years of his tenure at Tennessee, Hart has led efforts which included the following:
+Among the many challenges and goals being addressed in the half-decade of his tenure at Tennessee, Hart has led efforts which included the following:

 In 2012-13, Tennessee also won national championships in three events and finished third nationally in women's swimming and diving under Matt Kredich, the former UT women's coach whom Hart chose to lead a combined men's and women's swimming and diving program.
-Hart also hired Brian Pensky to lead the Tennessee soccer program, and the squad made an NCAA tournament appearance in Pensky's first season.
-Also last year, the men's golf program reached the final round of the NCAA tournament.
+Hart also hired Brian Pensky to lead the Tennessee soccer program, and the squad made an NCAA Tournament appearance in Pensky's first season.
+The men's basketball program also reached the Sweet 16 in March 2014.

 Comprehensive athletic success exemplified Hart's tenure as the Florida State athletic director, as a combined 35 ACC Championships were won by 10 different Seminole athletic programs during his tenure.
 Additionally, the Seminole football team won nine ACC titles and appeared in four national championship games, winning the 1999 BCS National Championship with a Sugar Bowl victory over Virginia Tech.

-The men's outdoor track and field team also claimed two national championships during his tenure, while the baseball program appeared in the College World Series five times and the softball program won nine ACC titles and played in the Women's College World Series.
-During Hart's last year at Florida State, the Seminoles finished 15th in the Directors' Cup, an all-time high for the institution at that time.
+The men's outdoor track and field team also claimed two national championships, while the baseball program appeared in the College World Series five times and the softball program won nine ACC titles and played in the Women's College World Series.
+During Hart's last year at FSU, the Seminoles finished 15th in the Directors' Cup, an all-time high for the institution at that time.

-Additionally, during Hart's three years at Alabama, the Crimson Tide football team claimed the 2009 BCS National Championship and the individual athletic teams posted a combined eight top-three finishes nationally over the last three years.
-Hart has more than 20 years of service as a director of athletics.
+Additionally, during Hart's three years at Alabama, the Crimson Tide football team claimed the 2009 BCS National Championship, and the individual athletic teams posted eight combined top-three finishes nationally from 2009-11.
+Hart has more than 25 years of service as a director of athletics.

 Highly respected as a visionary and industry leader, Hart's career has featured service as the president of both the National Association of Collegiate Directors of Athletics and the Division IA Athletics Directors' Association.
 A former recipient of the Robert R. Neyland Award honoring lifetime achievement, Hart has also been named by his colleagues as the Athletic Director of the Year for the Southeast Region in both 2000 and 2005, one of a few select individuals to receive the honor multiple times.

-During his 13 years at Florida State, Hart negotiated unprecedented, multi-million dollar contracts for the department totaling in excess of $175 million.
-He also devised and executed an extensive and comprehensive facilities master plan for athletics that eclipsed the $150 million mark.
+During his 13 years at Florida State, Hart negotiated unprecedented, multi-million dollar contracts for the department totaling in excess of $175 million and devised and executed an extensive and comprehensive facilities master plan for athletics eclipsing the $150 million mark.
 Hart initiated a multi-faceted Student Development/Life Skills program for all student-athletes at FSU, an endeavor recognized nationally as a "Program of Excellence" by the Division I-A Athletics Directors' Association.
-He spearheaded the rewriting of the department's mission statement to put the student-athlete at the core of athletic department priorities in its goal to build comprehensive excellence throughout all components of the department.

 "Dave is as good an athletic director as there is in the country," legendary Florida State Head Football Coach Bobby Bowden said.
 "He's as sharp of an AD as I've been around in 57 years.
 He knows what's important, and he's a builder."